Disvster/stowy/README.md

 # stowy - directory to save and `stow` my dotfiles

-Inside this repo is where I add, edit and `stow` the config files for the packages that I use in my worspace.
+Inside this repo is where I add, edit and `stow` the config files for the packages that I use in my workspace.

 ## Using the GNU's Stow command